TykTechnologies/tyk-docs-hugo/tyk-docs/content/troubleshooting/tyk-gateway/support-information.md

 ## Tyk Version

-For support requests it is beneficial to provide more information about your gateway build.
-These pinpoint the exact gateway build that is in use.
+For support requests it is beneficial to provide more information about your Gateway build.
+These pinpoint the exact Gateway build that is in use.

 - If you're running a recent version, running `tyk version` prints out